foundryvtt/crucible/README.md

 "Crucible" (working title) is an innovative and modern tabletop roleplaying game system to empower rich storytelling with compelling mechanics on digital gaming platforms.

+## About this Document

+This document is organized into major sections which represent different components of the gameplay experience.
+The rules provided here are intended for both players and Game Masters to share an understanding of; none of the rules are secret.

+> Certain sections which are displayed as stylized quote provide advice to Game Masters for how to interpret or make the most out of the described rules.

+**Situation**: *Some italicized blocks of text tell a short narrative about a hypothetical gameplay situation and explain how the situation would be resolved using the mechanics.*

 ----

 ## System Goals